terraframe/Runway-SDK/pages/mydoc/mydoc_metadata_java_reading.md

 `setPackageName` is a method that configures the package of your new MdBusiness.
 Because applying a new MdBusiness generates Java code, all MdBusinesses must have a unique keyname.
 The keyname of a MdBusiness is the concatenated package name and type name of the format: `packageName` + "." + `typeName`.

 `setTypeName` configures the MdBusiness's type name.
 The type name is the class name of the generated Java type and it also is used when creating your database table.
+Because the user is specifying the name, I also included `this.convertToTypename`, which is another method we would need to implement to sanitize and convert the user input into something suitable for a Runway typename.

+`getDisplayLabel` and `setDefaultValue` sets the default locale of the display label of the MdBusiness.
+[Click here](/mydoc_localization_introduction.html) to learn more about localization.

 `apply` tells Runway that our MdBusiness is fully configured and the changes are ready to be applied.
 Because we are in a transaction, the MdBusiness is added to Runway's transaction cache.
 At the end of the transaction (which happens at the end of our `createMetadata` method), all changes will be applied.
 This includes all database changes as well as Java code changes.

 ## Reading and modifying metadata

-The defining MdBusiness of a domain class can be fetched in a single line using the fully qualified typename:
+The defining MdBusiness of a domain class can be fetched in a single line using the keyname:

 ```
 MdBusiness mdBiz = MdBusiness.getMdBusiness("net.geoprism.GeoprismUser");